 Consults with other members of a patient’s medical and surgical team

 Provides cancer screenings, such as skin and thyroid checks and breast exams

 Performs reproductive health screenings including pelvic exams, Pap smears, and sexually transmitted disease (STD) screenings

 - Provides family planning and contraceptive counseling

 Internists may also be known by the following names: internal medicine doctor, general internist, primary care doctor, internal medicine physician, physician of internal medicine, general practitioner, and adult doctor.

-There are 2476 specialists practicing Internal Medicine in Oregon with an overall average rating of 3.8 stars.
-There are 191 hospitals in Oregon with affiliated Internal Medicine specialists, including Providence Portland Medical Center, Providence St. Vincent Medical Center and Legacy Good Samaritan Medical Center.
+There are 2200 specialists practicing Internal Medicine in Louisiana with an overall average rating of 4.0 stars.
+There are 226 hospitals in Louisiana with affiliated Internal Medicine specialists, including Our Lady Of The Lake Regional Medical Center, Ochsner Medical Center and Lafayette General Medical Center.